statst/React_Project/README.md

 * As a user, I would like to filter recipes by type, so that I can more easily select recipes based on the type of recipe I'm interested in making a dish.

+### Technologies Used
+- React
+- React bootstrap
+- React Router DOM

 ##
 **_Installation Instructions_**

 To set up app locally on your system:

-Fork and clone this repository

-Install npm dependencies

-Install VsCode locally and ensure it is running.
+* Install VsCode locally and ensure it is running.

+* Fork and clone this repository

+* Change into new directory and open file into VsCode

+* Install npm dependencies

-Lastly, start your server using npm start command in CLI.
+* Lastly, start your server using npm start command in CLI.

 ##
 **_Contribute_**